-Webcomponents or Quick Time.
-The live video is played via webcomponents by default, and other types of players are supported for the browser, such as MJPEG, and VLC.
-You are required to download and install the player to play the live video. - Click and it displays .
-Click to enable two-way audio and the icon turns into .
-Click the icon again to stop two-way audio. - Click to start live view and the icon turns into □.
-Click the icon again to stop live view. - Click to capture the picture. - Click to start recording and the icon turns into 6.
-Click the icon again to stop recording. - Click to enable digital zoom function and the icon turns into .
-Then click-and-drag the mouse towards low right direction to draw a rectangle on the image as the desired zoom.
+- Click to enable digital zoom function and the icon turns into the icon turns into towards low right direction to draw a rectangle on the image as the desired zoom.
 After viewing it you can click any place of the picture to get back to normal picture. - Click the on the toolbar to enter the regional exposure operation mode and the icon turns into .
-Then click-and-drag the mouse to draw a rectangle on the image as the desired exposure region. - Click the on the toolbar to enter the regional focus operation mode and the icon turns into .
-Then click-and-drag the mouse to draw a rectangle on the image as the desired focus region. - Click to display the long the slider to adjust the volumn.
+Then drag the mouse to draw a rectangle on the image as the desired exposure region. - Click the on the toolbar to enter the regional focus operation mode and the icon turns into .
+Then drag the mouse to draw a rectangle on the image as the desired focus region.

-Before using the two-way audio or recording with audio functions, please set the Stream Type to Video & Audio referring to Section 6.2.1 Configuring Video Settings.
+Before using the two-way audio or recording with audio functions, set the Stream Type to Video & Audio referring to Section 6.2.1 Configuring Video Settings.

-Please refer to the following sections for more information:
+Refer to the following sections for more information: